I came across a picture of this Citrus Berry Salad, with similar ingredients and it looked amazing so I decided I would give it a try.

 - Add your berries to your spinach after both have dried a little bit.
 You don’t want them soaking wet, or the dressing will have a hard time sticking to the salad and the toppings, and won’t take on the delicious dressing flavor.

 - Add your other toppings

-I like to use fresh clementines (or cuties as my kids call them) for this recipe.
+We like to use fresh clementines (or cuties as my kids call them) for this recipe.
 You could also use mandarin oranges, but the flavor of the fresh fruit is so much better than the canned fruit.
 I also love the contrast of colors, which make the salad beautiful.

-I am trying to cut back on my sugar intake so I used regular chopped pecans, instead of sugared or candied.
+For this salad I used regular chopped pecans, instead of sugared or candied.
 I promise with this salad dressing, it will still taste amazing.
 The nuts just give it a little more texture and crunch.

-I am a huge Feta Cheese lover.
+I’m a huge Feta Cheese lover.
 I get it’s not everyone so this could easily be replace with parmesan cheese, blue cheese, swiss cheese or really any cheese.
 So yummy and delicious.

 This is the most simple salad dressing of all time.
 It is also the most delicious.
 It only requires a few inexpensive ingredients, that you may already have on hand:

 That’s all their is to it.
 The orange juice (we used fresh) is what really give it the most amazing flavor.
 This is also a more sweet salad dressing than it is salty.
 It’s sooooo good.
 I could honestly drink it.

 Did you know we have a Youtube Channel?

 We have hundreds of simple and delicious recipes, your family is going to love.
 We take you through each recipe, step by step, and show you exactly how to make them.